Gruximillian/movie-shrine/README.md

+# Movie Shrine

+This app lets you search The Movie Database for movies.

+## Features

+- Search and display movies (TBD)
+    - search by: movie name (TBD)
+    - search by: genre (TBD)
+    - search by: actors (TBD)
+    - search by: director (TBD)
+    - search by: year (TBD)
+    - search by: rating (TBD)
+- Display posters and movie trailers (TBD)
+- Select favourite movies (TBD)
+- Add movies to "Watch later" list (TBD)

+## TESTS (TBD)

+A reminder to do tests

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: